 We would recommend cleaning down the machine and leaving it re-greased after every use.
 This will ensure the longest life possible.

-Greece the top cam well and then apply a small amount to the upper drift pin assembly and the lower timing rod.
+Grease the top cam well, then apply a small amount to the upper drift pin assembly and the lower timing rod.

 LFA does not recommend leaving any of its machines unattended without an operator ever.
 Even if they only need to step away for a short amount of time, the operator should turn off the machine.